Parasol Framework

 IndexIndex of the source tag to be moved.

-TotalThe total number of sibling tags to be moved from the source index.
+TotalThe total number of sibling tags (including the targeted tag) to be moved from the source index.
 Minimum value of 1.

 DestIndexThe destination tag index.
 If the index exceeds the total number of tags, the value will be automatically limited to the last tag index.